 When testing for the scroll wheel metric, we consider the resistance and noise level rolling and pressing down on the scroll wheel.
 Mice with 4D and infinite scroll capabilities are awarded more points in this metric.
 A 4D scroll wheel allows you to tilt the wheel left and right and can be useful as a lateral navigation control in browsers or spreadsheets.
 Infinite scroll refers to a mouse's ability to be toggled into a mode where the wheel spins freely with inertia, absent the notched steps felt in normal mode.
 Mice without those features can only score up to an eight in this metric, while they may still perform very well with regard to noise and resistance.

-High-end mice often feature togglable infinite scroll modes.
+High-end mice often feature toggleable infinite scroll modes, as shown here on the Logitech G502.

 Credit: Abriah Wofford